zeamador/lattice-recipes/README.txt

    * Rails version 4.1.0
    * Gems listed in Gemfile

+Setting up Heroku and such.......

-To deploy the website, run the following command: rails server
+To deploy a local copy of the website, run the command rails server
+Then go to localhost:3000 in your browser.

+To push to release to version: git push heroku git push

 How to update actual release version???

 How to update private version???

-To run the test suite, run.....????
+To execute the test suite, run the following command: rake test

-How to sign up for automated nightly tests???

 The Lattice issue tracker can be found and updated at: https://code.google.com/p/lattice-recipes/issues/list